 - All Selected Professions Fellowship recipients are required to sign a contract as acceptance of the award.
 Retain these instructions as they will become part of the fellowship contract if the applicant is awarded a fellowship.

-- An AAUW Selected Professions Fellow is expected to pursue a full-time course of study during the fellowship year July 1, 2020, through June 30, 2021.
+- An AAUW Selected Professions Fellow is expected to pursue a full-time course of study during the fellowship year July 1, 2024, through June 30, 2025.
 No partial fellowships are awarded.
 Fellowships may not be deferred.
-Fellows may work up to 20 hours a week, or teach one course per semester or term, with written permission from AAUW.

 - Any changes in study plans for the fellowship year require the prior written approval of AAUW.

-- Stipend checks are made payable to fellows, not to institutions.
+- Stipends are made payable to fellows, not to institutions.

-Three recommendations are required.
+- Two recommendations are required.
 At least one must be from a professor under whom you have studied recently.
-Others can be from professors and/or professional colleagues.
-AAUW does not accept references from dossier services.
+The others can be from professors and/or professional colleagues.
+AAUW does not accept references from dossier services, such as Parchment or Interfolio.

-For medical students only: You are required to submit a dean’s letter as one of your three letters of recommendation.
+- For medical students only: You are required to submit a dean’s letter as one of your two letters of recommendation.

 - Applicants must upload transcripts of postsecondary academic work.
 Academic records of all undergraduate and graduate work at institutions where degrees were earned must be uploaded.
 Also upload a transcript for graduate work currently in progress.
 Transcripts must show grade for coursework transferred in.
 If transcript only shows courses and credits and no grades, then a transcript from the initial institution is required.
 All transcripts provided must include the applicant’s full name, the school’s name, all courses and all grades, as well as any other information requested in the application instructions.